Frequently Asked Questions about Conflict of Interest

 If I am on a PHS grant, what are my COI related responsibilities for award setup?

 If you receive a Notice of Award for a PHS funded grant, you will need to do 2 things.
-First, if you have not filed an OAR in the past 30 days, you will need to file an Outside Activities Report even if nothing has changed.
+First, if you have not filed an OAR for the current calendar year, you will need to file an Outside Activities Report.
 Second, you must take the COI Training course if you have not completed the course in the past four years.
 You may access the course by self-registering at Learn@UW.